-These grants support the evangelism efforts of presbyteries planting churches and cultivating new ministries by funding the enrollment of organizing pastors and evangelists in Pastor’s Participation, in the Benefits Plan.
+These grants support the evangelism efforts of presbyteries planting churches and cultivating new ministries by funding the enrollment of organizing pastors and evangelists in benefits through Pastor’s Participation.

-To support the PC(USA)’s evangelism efforts, the Board is offering presbyteries that employ these ministers a limited number of grants to fund the cost of enrolling them in Pastor’s Participation.
-Pastor’s Participation includes family medical, pension, Retirement Savings Plan of the Presbyterian Church (U.S.A.), and death and disability coverage.
+To support the PC(USA)’s evangelism efforts, the Board of Pensions is offering presbyteries that employ these ministers grants to fund the cost of enrolling them in Pastor’s Participation.

-The cost to the presbytery for this coverage is free for the first three years, with a reduction through year five.
+The cost to the presbytery for this coverage is free for the first three years, with a reduction through years four and five.

-The grant and payment process is as follows:
+The grant and billing process is as follows:

 |Benefits dues payments|

 |Grant year||Board pays||Presbytery pays|

 |Year 4||66 2/3 percent||33 1/3 percent|

 For a presbytery to be eligible for the grant, the minister must